 The first flights are planned to be sub-orbital tests of the first stage alone, and quite unusually, they may fly westerly into the Atlantic.
 Later flights will fly north, as we build our experience and attempt to reach polar orbit from the UK.

-For operational flights, we can continue to fly from the UK for appropriate missions, but our mobile launch facility gives us great flexibility and we have the option to partner with the ESA and operate from their Guiana Space Centre in South America, to possibly use the same Australian launch site at Woomera where British rockets historically flew (including the original Black Arrow), or perhaps utilise the extensive tracking facilities available at the US Air Force’s Eastern Test Range at Cape Canaveral, Florida (though this site is complicated due to US International Traffic in Arms Regulations).
+For operational flights, we can continue to fly from the UK for appropriate missions, but our mobile launch facility gives us great flexibility and we have the option to partner with the ESA and operate from their Guiana Space Centre in South America, to possibly use the same Australian launch site at Woomera where British rockets historically flew (including the original Black Arrow), or perhaps utilise the extensive tracking facilities available at the US Air Force’s Eastern Test Range at Cape Canaveral, Florida.